ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 MaskedArray([True, X, X])
 ```

 Note that after invalid mathematical operations such as division-by-zero the resulting output element is *not* automatically masked and can lead to `inf` or `nan` in your data, with the standard numpy warning in such cases.
-To avoid invalid operations you must add appropriate masks, depending on the situation:
+To avoid invalid operations you must apply appropriate masks, depending on the situation:
 ```python
 >>> arr = MaskedArray([2, 0, 4, X])
 >>> 1.0 / arr